Breaking Emotional Eating Habits

 Interacting With Your Pets

-If you really love animals and you have pets, then you’re most likely going to see a significant decrease in stress from spending time with them, petting them and playing with them.
+If you really love animals and you have pets, then you’re most likely going to see a significant decrease in stress if you use them for it.

 Listening To Music